 for garden objects

-Stainless steel - high-grade material for metal garden objects
+Stainless steel – a noble material for your garden

 Steel types under the term “stainless steel” have a high corrosion resistance.
 The reason for this is the protective film formed on the surface by the chemical composition which is called “passive layer”.
 Non-oxidizing steel has a unique ability: it is self-healing.
 On the basis of its alloy content it develops an extremely thin, transparent passive layer on the surface.
-Even if the non-corroding steel is being scratched or damaged, it instantly develops this passive layer under the influence of oxygen in the air or in the water again.
+Even if the corrosion-resistant steel is scratched or otherwise damaged, this passive layer, which is only a few atomic layers thick, instantly forms a new layer under the influence of oxygen from air or water.
 That is why stainless steel does not need any coating or other forms of surface protection.

 But a certain amount of care must also be given to the stainless steel surface to maintain a good visual appearance.

 “Stainless steel” does not always equal “stainless steel”.
-For outdoor purposes and in nearly all cases Gartenmetall® uses the especially high-graded and corrosion resistant stainless steel with material number 1.4404 (V4A).
+In almost all cases, we use the particularly high-quality and corrosion-resistant stainless steel with the material number 1.4404 (V4A) for outdoor use.
 Compared to the common stainless steel (V2A) this stainless steel has got an increased resistance towards chloride, acids and sulphur dioxide.
-Basically we do not recommend the use of chloride-containing water admixtures e.g. for reducing water turbidity, as it can – if used intensively – lead to extra strain and corrosion of the material.
+However, we generally advise against the use of water additives containing chloride, e.g. to reduce water turbidity.
+If the dosage is too high, corrosion can occur despite the robustness of the material.

 In general Gartenmetall® can deliver all surfaces.
 Well-known surfaces are brushed or grinded.
-Daily use in the GaLaBau has shown that “rotex-grinded” surfaces are particularly well suited for garden objects.
+In the daily practice in gardening and landscaping it has been shown that “Rotex-ground” surfaces are particularly well suited for garden objects.
 Because of the undirected polish the sunlight is broken evenly and fingerprints are hardly invisible.
 And the most important advantage: Scratches, that are caused by installation or use, can be removed easily and without loss of quality on site.

-Stainless steel (V2A and V4A) can oxidize at the surface because of adhering external iron particles.
-These particles can come to the surface e.g. by touching the steel, by rust particles from nearby patina surfaces or by abrasive cutting.
-If the rust particles have not been on the stainless steel surface for very long, they can normally be removed with a simple kitchen sponge.
-But if the particles have already rusted into the surface then we recommend the use of special steel cleaners as we offer them.
+Surface rust can also form on stainless steel (V2A and V4A) due to the adhesion of “foreign” iron particles.
+The particles can get onto the surface e.g. through contact with steel, through rust particles from neighbouring Corten steel surfaces or through cut-off grinding in the area of stainless steel.
+If the rust particles have not been on the stainless steel surface for a long time, they can usually be removed with a standard kitchen sponge.
+If the particles have already rusted into the surface, we recommend removing them with special stainless steel cleaners such as our STAINLESS STEEL CARE or the stronger STAINLESS STEEL LOTION.

 Maintenance cleaning with surfaces made from stainless steel

 In the case of outdoor installation, the cleaning effect of the rain is generally sufficient to remove harmful deposits on the surfaces.
 But surfaces that are not reached by rain require maintenance cleaning.
-A dishwashing detergent is usually sufficient to remove fingerprints.
-For maintenance cleaning and care of stainless steel, especially to clean organic and greasy dirt, the mild and milk-like STAINLESS STEEL CARE on alkaline basis is recommended.
+A detergent solution is usually sufficient to remove fingerprints.
+For maintenance cleaning and care of stainless steel with other, lighter soiling, especially organic and greasy stains, the mild, milk-like STAINLESS STEEL CARE on alkaline basis is recommended.

 Cleaning for persistent stains

-A remarkably strong stainless steel cleaner is our Gartenmetall® product STAINLESS-STEEL-LOTION.
+A particularly strong stainless steel cleaner, specially developed to remove rust stains on stainless steel, is our Gartenmetall® product STAINLESS STEEL LOTION.
 When the product is applied, the surfaces are cleaned, visually brightened and treated with a sealant at the same time.
-It should not be used for the “normal” maintenance cleaning of stainless steel as the surface is processed sharply.
+The LOTION is not suitable for normal maintenance cleaning of stainless steel, as it sharpens the stainless steel surface.
+Please test the application on a sample surface before!

 “High-quality stainless steel, material number 1.4404, AlSI 316L (V4A) or of equal value, material properties according to DIN EN 10088 – 2.
 Surface of visible sides rotex-grinded up to sample.
 All welds stained and passivated.”